MicrosoftDocs/VBA-Docs/api/Publisher.Document.ExportAsFixedFormat.md

 ## Example

-The following Microsoft Visual Basic for Applications (VBA) macro shows how to use the  **ExportAsFixedFormat** method to save the the active publication as a .pdf file.
+The following Microsoft Visual Basic for Applications (VBA) macro shows how to use the  **ExportAsFixedFormat** method to save the active publication as a .pdf file.

 Before running this code, replace  _pathandfilename.pdf_ with a valid file name and the path to a folder on your computer where you have permission to save files.